Giving Up The Goods

-I must warn against the common error of assessing a potential buyer’s appreciation for your work, and in turn your availability to sell said work to them.
+I must warn against the common error of assessing a potential buyer’s appreciation for your work, and in turn, your availability to sell said work to them.
 You can no more calculate a client’s emotional connection to your work as they can yours.
 Basing a sales decision off of such emotional strings will also cloud any professionalism that you may want to promote.

 3. Re-sale Art Agents

 You may have run into a situation where someone wants to purchase your work with the sole intent of reselling it to another person.
-Most artists have an understandable buck at such a clear lack of interest into the actual artwork.
+Most artists have an understandable buck at such a clear lack of interest in the actual artwork.
 I can certainly appreciate this aversion as I often feel this buck.
 There is however an upside to this process that should be considered.
 If an agent wants to make a profit, they have to pick work that they think can sell.
 This can be seen as an affirmation that you’re at least a sellable artist.
-Also, sales in a higher price point can increase the value of your other work as well.
+Also, sales at a higher price point can increase the value of your other work as well.
 If they raise your prices, so can you.
 This is a viewpoint that considers the long-game.
 Just something to think about.

 Not all artists feel the need to sell their work.
 There’s certainly a place for the hobbyist who likes making work just for fun.
 However, if you’re of the mindset who yearn to actually make an income from your work but have a hard time letting go of those gems of personal expression, might I give this simple advice:

 The artist’s love affair happens in the process.
 The viewer’s love affair happens in the finalized piece.
 Look at this situation as a way to complete the life of the work into existence.